 - A firearm.

-- A knife, other than a folding pocket knife with a blade length of not more than 2-1/2 inches that cannot be locked in an open position.
+- A knife.

 - A destructive device.

 - A dangerous instrument.

 Simulated Weapon means an instrument displayed or presented as a weapon.

 Firearm means any of the following:

 - Any loaded or unloaded gun that will, that is designated to, or that may readily be converted to expel a projectile by the action of an explosive. - The frame or receiver of any such firearm. - Any firearm muffler or silencer. - Any explosive, incendiary, poison gas, bomb, grenade, rocket having a propellant charge of more than four ounces, missile having an explosive charge of more than one-fourth ounce, mine or similar device. - Any combination of parts that could be readily assembled to form a firearm.